paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

   (B) Proposals for visitor use facilities to be developed for the park.

   (C) Plans for management of the natural and cultural resources of the park, with particular emphasis on the preservation of both the cultural and natural resources and long-term scientific study of terrestrial, marine, and archeological resources, giving high priority to the enforcement of the provisions of the Archeological 22 So in original.
 Probably should be “Archaeological”.
 Resources Protection Act of 1979 ([16 U.S.C.
-470aa](./chapter-1b-archaeological-resources-protection.md#section-470aa) et seq.) and the National Historic Preservation Act1 within the park.
+470aa](./chapter-1b-archaeological-resources-protection.md#section-470aa) et seq.) and the National Historic Preservation Act 1 within the park.
 The natural and cultural resources management plans shall be prepared in consultation with the Virgin Islands Division of Archeology and Historic Preservation.

   (D) Proposals for assessing the potential operation and supply of park concessions by qualified Virgin Islands-owned businesses.